 Baranetsky is a graduate of Columbia University in the City of New York, where she also earned her masters in journalism.
 In 2011, she graduated from Harvard Law School and was awarded Harvard University's Sheldon Fellowship to receive a masters in political theory from Oxford University.
 Baranetsky has written for several academic publications about the First Amendment.
 In addition to her role at RCFP, she holds a seat on the Sunshine Ordinance Task Force in San Francisco and is a member SPJ's Chapter of Northern California.

 Admitted to practice in New York and New Jersey.

 Email · 202-795-9301

 Bruce D. Brown, a former journalist and partner in the Washington office of Baker & Hostetler, became executive director of the Reporterss Committee for Freedom of the Press in September 2012.

-Brown’s practice areas include libel and invasion of privacy, copyright, newsgathering, and pre-publication review.
 He is a lecturer at the University of Virginia Law School, co-directing its First Amendment Clinic, and a former adjunct faculty member in Georgetown University’s master’s program in professional studies in journalism.
-Brown remains of counsel at BakerHostetler.

-Brown has been published in The Wall Street Journal, The Washington Post, The American Lawyer, The Economist, USA Today, Legal Times, Communications Lawyer and The National Law Journal, among others.
+Brown has been published in The New York Times, The Wall Street Journal, The Washington Post, The Guardian, The Economist, USA Today, and The National Law Journal, among other publications.